lijiacd985/Mmint/README.md

 11. HistoneGenes

 This script will classify genes based on Histone peaks, so you can investigate how these two histones interact with DNA methylation on different groups of genes classified by these two histones (eg. bivalend promoter (H3K4me3 and H3K27me3); active/inactive enhancers (H3K4me1 and H3K27ac)).
-It takes two different histones peaks, mCG/CG ratio bigwig file as input and output  four groups (only histone A; only histone B; both histone A and B; No Histones) based on calculating the overlaps among two histone peaks and regions around TSS.
+It takes two different histones peaks, mCG/CG ratio bigwig file as input and output four genes groups (only histone A; only histone B; both histone A and B; No Histones) based on calculating the overlaps among two histone peaks and regions around TSS.
 It can give you four curves of mCG/CG ratio for the four classies along gene regions.

 12. HistonePeaks

+This script is similar with HistoneGenes.
+It will classify the histone peaks based on the overlap between thw different histones peaks.
+And, then it can generate the mCG/CG curve on these four histone peaks groups (only histone A; only histone B; both histone A and B; No Histones).